-The Consumer must, without delay, notify Lydia of any unauthorised or incorrectly executed operations that they dispute by filling in the appropriate form, and at the latest within 13 (thirteen) months following the date of debit from their Consumer Account.
+The Consumer must, without delay, notify Lydia of any unauthorized or incorrectly executed operations that they dispute by filling in the appropriate form, and at the latest within 13 (thirteen) months following the date of debit from their Consumer Account.

 The dispute of said operations must be made by email or by registered letter with acknowledgment of receipt to the addresses indicated in Article 18 hereof.

 Once the legitimacy of the dispute has been established, Lydia will reimburse the Consumer, at the latest, on a working day following receipt of the dispute, except in the event of suspected fraud.

 14. How Lydia ensure the security of its Service?

 Protection of Consumer funds

 The funds of the Consumer are deposited in an account opened with a credit institution in the name and on behalf of the SFPMEI.
 Thus confined, the funds benefit from the guarantee provided for in article L312-4-1 of the Monetary and Financial Code, up to the amount of 100,000 Euros per Consumer (as provided for in article 5 of the decree of 27 October 2015). which means that all creditor accounts with the same credit institution are added together to determine the amount eligible for the guarantee (subject to the application of the legal or contractual provisions relating to compensation with its debit accounts).
 The indemnity ceiling is applied to this total (for more information on this point, see the website of the Fonds de Garantie des Dépôts et de Résolution).